aatuh/recsys/README.md

 **Item**
 something you could recommend (e.g., product "A").

+**Light personalization**
+A small score boost for items that share tags with what this user has recently engaged with.
+The engine builds a short-lived tag profile from the user’s own events (using your event-type weights and half-lives), then, for each candidate item, sums the overlap of its tags with that profile and multiplies the item’s score by `1 + PROFILE_BOOST * overlap`.
+Set `PROFILE_BOOST=0` to turn it off; `PROFILE_WINDOW_DAYS` and `PROFILE_TOP_N` control how the profile is built.
+Items boosted this way get a "personalization" reason in the response.

 **MMR (Maximal Marginal Relevance)**
 A standard relevance-vs-diversity trade-off method.
 Used as a re-ranking step that balances "high score" vs "be different from what